polterguy/phosphorusfive/core/p5.webapp/system42/components/common-widgets/datagrid-widget/README.md

 The Gaiasoul Ajax Datagrid has a relatively rich API, which allows you to create your own controls, where you replace its functionality, with your own logic and/or UI.

-Our last example above, also demonstrate how to turn on "header clicking".
+Our last example above, also demonstrate how to turn on _"header clicking"_.
 By default, the headers of your Datagrid are not clickable.
 You can easily turn this on though, by adding your own *[_on-header-clicked]* lambda callback when creating your grid.
-This makes sure your datagrid's headers becomes clickable, which you could use to for instance sort your data, filter according to column, etc, etc, etc.
+This makes sure your datagrid's headers becomes clickable, which you could use to for instance sort your data, filter according to columns, etc, etc, etc.

 In our example above, we simply retrieve the name of the column that was clicked, before we show a *[sys42.windows.show-lambda]* window, showing the currently executed lambda of our app.
+You are free to implement any logic you wish here though.